danisss9/Xvirus/README.md

 ## Known Issues

-- The checkUpdate function can check for SDK updates but can't update it automatically
+- The checkUpdate function can check for SDK/CLI updates but can't update it automatically

 ## Get Started